tjvantoll/articles/design-systems/part-2.md

-# The Ultimate Guide to Building a UI Library for Your Company—Part 2: Establishing a Development Environment
+# The Ultimate Guide to Building a UI Component Library—Part 2: Establishing a Development Environment

-Building a custom component UI library is a great way to create consistent user interfaces throughout your organization.
+_This article is the second part in a series on how to build a complete UI component library for your organization.
+If you missed part 1, you might want to [check it out](https://www.telerik.com/blogs/ultimate-guide-to-building-ui-component-library-part-1-plan) before continuing._

-But building a component library is also hard, as you immediately have to solve a number of problems—like, what technologies are you going to use to build the components, how are you going to document those components, and how are you going to distribute everything throughout your organization?
+In part 1 of this series you learned how to plan a UI component library, including how to choose which components to start with, as well as which JavaScript framework to use.
+With that prep out of the way—it’s time to start coding 🙂

 In this article I’m going to walk you through an opinionated set of steps to get a component library up and running fast.
 My focus will be on helping you set up a development environment that allows to develop your components, and also see those components running in a live app.
 I’ll also cover builds, so that you can have a built npm package ready to distribute to other developers at your company.

-If you follow the tutorial to the end, you’ll have a development environment that looks like this.
+If you follow the tutorial to the end, you’ll have a development environment for building your library that looks like this.

 ![](whole-workflow.gif)